Defending Your Rights With Tenacious Representation

 Understanding these distinctions with the help of a skilled defense lawyer can be crucial when developing defense strategies.
 Our Bloomington attorneys will analyze your specific circumstances to determine the charges you face, address prosecution weaknesses and protect your rights throughout the criminal justice process.

-When you are facing serious potential penalties, it can be crucial to have help from a skilled criminal defense attorney.
+When you are facing serious potential penalties, having help from a skilled criminal defense attorney is crucial.
 At Shapiro & Shapiro Law Office, L.L.P., we have extensive experience helping people charged with drunk driving offenses.

-And, if you have been found guilty, we work hard to minimize the penalties and the long-term damage a conviction can have on your personal and professional lives.
-We have helped many people get special driving privileges so a license suspension doesn’t prevent them from getting to work, school, worship, doctor and lawyer appointments, and other important functions.
+If you have been found guilty, we work hard to reduce the penalties and protect your future.
+We have helped many people obtain driving privileges so they can continue getting to work, school, worship services, medical appointments and other important destinations during a license suspension.

 Contact Us Today